How to Calculate Your Income Tax in Sri Lanka

 Advance Personal Income Tax (APIT) credits

-If you're employed and your employer deducts APIT from your salary, those amounts are credited against your tax liability.
+If you're employed and your employer deducts APIT from your salary, those amounts are creditable against your annual tax liability under Section 89(2).
 Your employer should give you a T-10 certificate documenting these deductions.
+Our freelancer example has no APIT.

 Quarterly tax payments already made